Chief Executive Officer

 Director of Communications and Philanthropy

-Gary Peterson brings more than two decades of rural development and conservation experience to California FarmLink.
+Gary Peterson grew up in a farm community in western Minnesota, and brings nearly 25 years’ experience in sustainable agriculture, rural development, and land conservation to California FarmLink.
 His career has focused on fundraising, communications and program development advancing beginning farmers and sustainable agriculture.
 He has teamed up to raise more than $21 million for this work.
 Prior to joining California FarmLink in 2016, he worked at the Big Sur Land Trust for nearly four years, and at the Agriculture & Land-Based Training Association (ALBA) near Salinas for eight years.
 He was introduced to the diversity of California agriculture from 1999-2004 while serving as Development Director for the Community Alliance with Family Farmers.
 Previously Gary worked at the Center for Rural Affairs, where he helped raise a $6 million endowment fund and expanded its media impacts across the Great Plains region.
 Currently he serves as President of The Granary Foundation, which stewards the endowment assets of the Center for Rural Affairs.
 Gary earned a B.A. in Political Science from Minnesota State University Moorhead and a Master of Public Administration from the Middlebury Institute of International Studies at Monterey.
 He values time with family, hiking the Big Sur region, and exploring farmers’ markets.

 Liya Schwartzman has been working in partnership with farmers on behalf of California FarmLink since 2010.
 She has supported hundreds of farmers and ranchers in accessing land, securing strong tenure agreements, exploring financing, and facilitating farmland and business succession plans.
 Liya also directs farmers to a variety of resources from FarmLink, its partners, and service providers nationwide.
 She is a frequent speaker at workshops and conferences on topics of importance to beginning and retiring farmers and ranchers.
 Liya was born and raised in the suburbs of Los Angeles, and graduated from UC Davis with a B.A. in Nature and Culture.
 She now resides in America’s Farm-to-Fork Capital, Sacramento, and enjoys all the fruits and vegetables that California has to offer.